sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/http-api.rst

     > {"content": [{"is_directory": true, "name": "test", "modified": 151476...

-For a request with invalid credentials, the response will redirect to the login page.
+For requests with invalid credentials, the response will redirect to the login page.
 Here we have the HTML format of the response.::

     curl -u JohnD -H 'Accept: text/html' \